 New to raw, or just need some tips on how to better balance your pet's diet?
 Visit the FAQs section of our site for answers to specific questions regarding raw pet food diets, and our Blog is a great place to find a wide variety of information about how to keep your pet happy and healthy.
 You can also connect with us on our Facebook page at www.facebook.com/3pnaturalsraw4pets, as well as Twitter @3pnaturals & Instagram @3pnaturals.

-Breed plays a large part in how to feed your dog but age and energy level plays an equally important role.
-Age will help to determine how much to feed, how often to feed and, in some regards, what to feed.
+Breed plays a large part in how to feed your dog but age and energy level play an equally important role.
+Age will help to determine how much to feed, how often to feed, and, in some regards, what to feed.
 Below we will discuss the major life stages of dogs and cats.
 Also, see our article on breed-specific raw diets.

 Age-Appropriate Raw Pet Food Diets For Dogs

 Generally, a puppy is considered any dog less than one year of age but depending on breed, the growing stage can be much longer.
 Giant breeds can take up to 3 years to fully develop.
 The age that a dog is neutered or spayed will also be a major defining factor of how your pup grows and what the dietary needs are.
 See below for more details.

 Feeding a raw diet to your pet is as natural as it gets and it's important to understand the safest way to go about it.
 Any diet has its health risks when fed incorrectly so it's crucial to educate yourself before getting started.
 Proper food handling & storage and monitoring your pets' health are important parts of being a responsible pet owner.
 Following the guidelines below will keep you and your pets safe, healthy, and happy.